Forwarder pickup China checklist

 China-side sourcing partner helping overseas buyers verify suppliers, inspect goods, and reduce payment or shipment risk before money or goods move.

-Before forwarder pickup in China, the goods may look finished but still not be ready to leave the supplier.
+Before your forwarder collects goods in China, the shipment may look finished but still not be ready to leave the supplier.
 Carton count gaps, wrong labels, damaged boxes, address changes, unfinished packing, or inconsistent documents can turn a simple pickup into a shipment delay.

 Quick answer

-What should buyers check before the forwarder arrives?
+What should buyers check before the forwarder collects goods?

-Check whether the actual cartons, labels, packing list, pickup address, warehouse readiness, and forwarder timing match before approving collection.
-If they do not match, delay pickup while the supplier can still correct the issue.
+Before the forwarder collects goods in China, check whether actual cartons, labels, packing documents, pickup address, warehouse readiness, and forwarder timing match.
+If the evidence does not match, delay pickup, request correction, or re-check while the supplier can still fix visible shipment problems.

-2Cartons are crushed, wet, weakly sealed, poorly strapped, or not fit for pickup
+2Cartons are dry, sealed, strapped, undamaged, and fit for forwarder collection

-3Shipping marks, carton labels, barcodes, FNSKU labels, or SKU labels are missing or wrong
+3Shipping marks, carton labels, barcodes, FNSKU labels, or SKU labels match the buyer files

-5Pickup address, warehouse contact, loading time, or local delivery responsibility changed late
+5Pickup address, warehouse contact, loading time, and local delivery responsibility are confirmed

-6Goods are not staged, packing is unfinished, or warehouse access is not ready for the driver
+6Goods are staged, packing is finished, and warehouse access is ready for the driver

-7Packing list, commercial invoice, gross weight, volume, or carton count information conflicts
+7Packing list, commercial invoice, gross weight, volume, and carton count tell the same story

 Forwarder pickup is the handover moment when goods start moving away from the supplier.
 Before that moment, the buyer still has a realistic chance to ask for carton replacement, relabeling, packing-list correction, SKU separation, or a short re-check.